 Summary

-What if, every day, the academic community united to boost public health?
-Imagine if ANY learner, class, school, or profession could compete in an intern-led challenge to have the most impact on health consumer awareness & demand for what works and where to find it.
+What if we owned the infrastructure to enable ANY learner, class, school, or profession to compete to have the most positive impact on health consumer awareness & demand?

-GMU pilots showed (1) Online interns led a media network that informed & activated the public, (2) Service-learners led a health communication campaign.
+Former pilots showed how ‘collective’ civic-engaged scholarship COULD enable us to promote health: (1) Online interns led their own media outlet that informed & activated the public, (2) Course-led projects piloted a health fitness communication campaign.

-Activate sleep consumer awareness of what works &
+Activate sleep consumer awareness about what works &

 Disseminate EXACTLY where to find it.

 Case in Point: One in 3 adults have sleep problems.
-Too few know: (1) CBT-I is the FIRST thing to try for insomnia, (2) Pills can be unsafe, (3) Online CBT-I is FREE & offered responsibly as a good first step.
+Few know: (1) CBT-I is the gold standard for insomnia, (2) FREE digital CBT-I is a good first step, (3) Pills are unsafe for those who most often take them, not to mention their side effects.

-But, by the time people see me, their issues have quintupled – Insomnia AND Substance Use AND Anxiety AND Depression AND hopeless self-fulfilling beliefs.
+Yet, by the time people see me, they have Insomnia AND Substance Use Disorder AND Anxiety AND Depression AND ‘learned helpless’ beliefs that keep them sick.
 Usually, they have …

 - Spent years and too much money on misguided solutions